-4.1 FUNCTIONAL UNIT/DECLARED UNIT
+4.1 DECLARED UNIT

-The declared unit shall be defined as 1 kg of edible product, including its packaging, i.e. 1 kg of edible product plus packaging weight.
+The declared unit shall be defined as 1 kg of edible product plus its packaging.
 The reference flow in the Life Cycle Assessment shall be defined at the customer gate, at the shelf or the retailer or at the market place.